image

 After seven years of 'concert touring' and exploring Australia, Asia, Europe, and Ireland, Mairéid returned to Melbourne - and innovative roles across Melbourne's 'arts' networks.

-Her ongoing work is dedicated to researching the gifts of traditional cultures, to pouring her wisdom and humor into blending the evocative feeling and beauty of ancient Celtic melodies with contemporary expressions of poetry and music.
+Blending evocative feelings and beauty of ancient Celtic melodies with contemporary expressions of poetry and music.

 In late 1991, Mairéid returned full-time to her musical vocation.